apache/datasketches-memory/docs/eclipse.md

 You might need to verify this for each module, making sure the correct compliance level is used:

 - `datasketches-memory-java11` should use level 11 compliance.
-- all other modules should use level 1.8 compliance.
+- `datasketches-memory-java8` should use level 1.8 compliance.

 ---